 One of the most beloved journalists of the 20th Century was Indiana’s own Ernie Pyle.
 Ernie reported from the front lines during World War II and told the world the story of the war from the perspective of the enlisted soldiers rather than the Officers.

 Zoe wants to learn to play the piano more than anything but has to settle for a wheezy Perfectone D-60 organ that her Dad brings home.
 Instead of playing classical music Zoe is left with organ versions of old TV theme songs.
 Things just aren’t right, and it’s not just the organ.
-Zoe’s mom is always at work, her Dad is afraid to leave the house and a weird boy from school starts following her home from school every day!
-When Zoe enters an organ competition, she and and the people around her find out that trying your best, even if it is on a wheezy old organ, is what really matters.
+Zoe’s mom is always at work, her Dad is afraid to leave the house and a weird boy starts following her home from school every day!
+When Zoe enters an organ competition, she and the people around her find out that trying your best, even if it is on a wheezy old organ, is what really matters.
 Zoe finds that her life isn’t perfect, but it’s perfect enough.
 Available on CD.
 Author: Linda Urban

 That wimp Greg Heffley from Diary of a Wimpy Kid is back.
 In Rodrick Rules, Greg tells us about his summer vacation and his plan to stay out of trouble when he returns to middle school.
 (I’m pretty sure he can’t do it!)
 His bigger problem though, is keeping his brother Rodrick from telling everyone about Greg’s most embarrassing experience of the summer.
 If you missed Greg’s first story, you can read it online on Funbrain.
 You can also watch aninterview with Jeff Kinney, the author.
 He shares everything you ever wanted to know about Greg and his story.
 Author: Jeff Kinney